vimarshpandey/NodeJS/Quiz_app/read_me.txt

         --question="How many planets are there in our solar system" --option1="1.
 5" --option2="2.
 6" --option3="3.
 7" --option4="4.
 8" --correctAns=4 --hint="Hint for question 11"

-        --questionToRemove="How many planets are there in out solar system"
+        --questionToRemove="How many planets are there in our solar system"